dungglake/create-template-Mautic/readme.md

 python app.py
 ```

-The script will:
+This command will:
+   - Start the Flask app.
-- Fetch contacts from the Mautic form (defined in `config.py`).
+   - Begin fetching contacts from Mautic.
-- Generate invitations if they haven’t been generated already.
+   - Publish new contacts to RabbitMQ.
-- Upload the invitations to Google Drive and update the contact's custom field with the invitation link in Mautic.
+   - Start the RabbitMQ worker to process each contact by generating an invitation, uploading it to Google Drive, and updating Mautic with the invitation link.
+   - Send real-time updates to your Telegram bot for each step of the process.

+### 4. Telegram Bot Integration
+- The system integrates with a Telegram bot to send real-time updates on contact processing, such as:

+    - **Contact Detected**: "New contact detected: <email>"
+    - **Processing**: "Processing contact: <name>, Email: <email>"
+    - **Invitation Created**: "Invitation created for: <name>"
+    - **Link Uploaded**: "Invitation link uploaded to Google Drive: <link>"
+    - **Success**: "Successfully updated contact in Mautic: <email>"

-### 4. Error Handling
+### 5. Error Handling
 - **Authentication Issues**: If there is an issue with Google Drive authentication, the script will guide you through the OAuth2 authentication process in your browser.
 - **Image Processing**: If the face is not detected in the profile picture, a default avatar will be used.
 - **API Rate Limits**: If Mautic or Google Drive rate limits are hit, the script handles retries automatically with exponential backoff.